-The Company recognises a loss allowance for expected credit losses (ECL) on due from a related party, and cash and bank balances.
+The Company recognises a loss allowance for expected credit losses (ECL) on amounts due from a related party and cash and cash equivalents.
 The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.
+Amounts due from a related party and cash and cash equivalents were immaterial at 31 December 2020 and accordingly no ECL provision was recorded.